Best Budget PC Gaming Mouse 2017 Review

 That being said depending on what type of grip you have, (claw vs. fingertip vs. palm) or how many programmable buttons you need, you may prefer another shape or type of mouse.

-The shape is good for a wide variety of users and the sensor is as accurate as you'll come by.
+The shape of the Razer DeathAdder Chroma is good for a wide variety of users and the sensor is as accurate as you'll come by.
 If you're trying to save some money, the Razer DeathAdder Essential mouse is typically around $10 cheaper at $40 while the Chroma Version hovers around $50.

 What's the difference?